 It seems that the brilliant researchers who study our circadian clock, that internal timekeeper, have tuned in to an important factor for weight management.
 It seems a blue light sensor in the retina measures ambient light level and sets the time to go to sleep and wake up every day.

-I recently attended a lecture by Satachin Panda, Ph.D., of the Salk Institute for Biological Sciences.
+A lecture by Satachin Panda, Ph.D., of the Salk Institute for Biological Sciences opened my eyes to this.
 Dr. Panda and his associates study our circadian clock as well as the body’s organ and hormonal systems, believing that each has its own circadian rhythm.

 In the process of exploring how the liver’s daily cycles work, Dr. Panda found that mice who eat within a 12-hour period were slimmer and healthier than those who ate the same number of calories over a longer period of time.